-29.14 An Overview and Scrutiny Committee may invite people other than those people referred to in Rule 29.13 above to address it, discuss issues of local concern and/or answer Hastings Borough Council, The Constitution, Part 4 (Draft for Cabinet and Council March 2012) questions.
+29.14 The Overview and Scrutiny Committee may invite people other than those people referred to in Rule 29.13 above to address it, discuss issues of local concern and/or answer questions.
 It may for example wish to hear from residents, stakeholders and members and officers in other parts of the public sector and shall invite such people to attend.
 Attendance cannot be made compulsory.

-At each programmed meeting of the Overview and Scrutiny Committees, the appropriate Cabinet Members may be questioned by members of that Committee on key issues and respond to questions on those issues.
+At each programmed meeting of the Overview and Scrutiny Committee, the appropriate Cabinet Members may be questioned by members of that Committee on key issues and respond to questions on those issues.
 If any members of that Committee wish to question a Cabinet Member on a particular issue, it may be helpful to provide the question in advance.

-For the purposes of completing service reviews and policy development, any member may be invited by the Chair of the Overview and Scrutiny to participate, although all decisions and reports will be the responsibility of the members appointed to the Overview and Scrutiny Committees by Annual Council.
+For the purposes of completing service reviews and policy development, any member may be invited by the Chair of the Overview and Scrutiny to participate, although all decisions and reports will be the responsibility of the members appointed to the Overview and Scrutiny Committee by Annual Council.